base/base/docs/specs/interop/messaging.md

 ### Executing Messages

 An executing message is represented by the [ExecutingMessage event][event] that is emitted by the `CrossL2Inbox` predeploy.
-This event is coupled to a `CALL` with the payload that is emitted within the event, allowing introspection of the data without needing to do call tracing.
+If the cross chain message is directly executed via [executeMessage](./predeploys.md#executemessage), the event is coupled to a `CALL` with the payload that is emitted within the event to the target address, allowing introspection of the data.
+Contracts can also introduce their own public entrypoints and solely trigger validation of the cross chain message with [validateMessage](./predeploys.md#validatemessage).

 All of the information required to satisfy the invariants MUST be included in this event.

 [event]: ./predeploys.md#executingmessage-event